 - Body Position: Get into a plank position with your hands slightly wider than shoulder-width apart.
 Keep your legs and back straight.

-- Descent: Keeping your body straight, slowly lower yourself until your chest touches the floor.
+- Lowering: Keeping your body straight, slowly lower yourself until your chest touches the floor.
 Be careful not to arch your back.

-- Rise: Push through your arms to return to the starting position while keeping your body straight.
+- Up: Push through your arms to return to the starting position while keeping your body straight.

-- Breathing: Inhale during the descent, and exhale during the ascent.
+- Breathing: Inhale on the way down, and exhale on the way up.

 Push-up variations to diversify your workout

-To prevent the risk of injury and muscle imbalance, it is recommended to vary the exercises and types of push-ups performed.
+To prevent injury and muscle imbalance, it is recommended to vary the exercises and types of push-ups performed.
 Here are some examples of common variations:

 - Incline Push-Ups: With this variation, your hands are on an elevated surface (bench, chair), which targets the lower pecs more.

-- Decline push-ups: This time, your feet are resting on an elevated surface, strengthening the upper pecs.
-By placing your feet on an elevated surface such as a bench or step, you will increase the intensity of the exercise and target the upper pecs more.
+- Decline push-ups: This time, your feet are resting on an elevated surface, strengthening your upper pecs.
+Placing your feet on an elevated surface such as a bench or step will increase the intensity of the exercise and target your upper pecs more.

 - Diamond Push-Ups: With your hands close together under your chest, this variation emphasizes the work of your triceps and deltoids.

-- Push-ups with rotation: At the end of each descent, rotate your torso and raise one arm toward the sky.
-This further engages the stabilizing muscles.
+- Rotating push-ups: At the end of each push-up, rotate your torso and raise one arm toward the sky.
+This further engages your stabilizing muscles.

 Establish a coherent program

-In conclusion, while doing push-ups every day is not necessarily a good idea, this exercise is still very effective for improving your strength and fitness.
-The key is to practice regularly without excess and adapted to your needs.
+In conclusion, while doing push-ups every day isn't necessarily a good idea, this exercise is still very effective for improving your strength and fitness.
+The key is to practice regularly, without overdoing it, and to adapt it to your needs.

 Is there an optimal frequency?

-While doing push-ups every day can provide some benefits, it is recommended to take a more balanced approach by incorporating this exercise into a varied and complete strength training routine.
-In general, it is recommended:
+While doing push-ups every day can provide some benefits, it's recommended to take a more balanced approach by incorporating this exercise into a varied and comprehensive strength training routine.
+Generally, it's recommended to:

 - Work the major muscle groups (chests, back, legs) two to three times a week, making sure to leave at least 48 hours of rest between two sessions targeting the same muscles to promote their recovery.

-- Include other exercises that target other parts of the body, such as pull-ups, squats or lunges, to strengthen the entire body and prevent muscular imbalances.
+- Include other exercises that target other parts of the body, such as pull-ups, squats, or lunges, to strengthen the entire body and prevent muscle imbalances.

-- Also remember to include stretching, mobility and postural strengthening activities to maintain good joint health.
+- Also consider including stretching, mobility and postural strengthening activities to maintain good joint health.